sweetriverfish/LeagueAutoAccept/README.md

 - This application is not endorsed nor approved by Riot
 - It's basically a gray area but should be fine to use on servers other than Korea

+## Download/How to run
+- Download the latest release from releases or from [here](https://github.com/sweetriverfish/LeagueAutoAccept/releases/latest/download/Leauge.Auto.Accept.exe)
+- If the application fails to launch, chances are you don't have .NET 9 Runtime installed.
+You can find the latest version [here](https://dotnet.microsoft.com/en-us/download/dotnet/9.0)

 ## Features
 - Automatically accept queue
 - Pick a champion